jigypeper/simple-calculator/README.md

 `10 10 +`

 If you are calculating from an external file, ensure that the data is formatted in the same manner.
+The CLI should notify you of any errors in the input files.